Lead Belly: Legal issues

 Ledbetter was imprisoned multiple times beginning in 1915, when he was convicted of carrying a pistol and sentenced to time on the Harrison County chain gang.
-He later escaped and found work in nearby Bowie County under the assumed name of Walter Boyd.
+He escaped and found work in nearby Bowie County under the assumed name of Walter Boyd.

-In January 1918, he was imprisoned at the Imperial Farm (Central Unit) in Sugar Land, Texas, after being convicted of killing a relative, Will Stafford.
+In June 1918, he was imprisoned at the Shaw State Prison Farm outside Dekalb, and later (May 1920) transferred to Imperial Farm (Central Unit) in Sugar Land, Texas, after being convicted of killing a relative, Will Stafford.
 In 1925, he was pardoned and released after writing a song to Texas Governor Pat Morris Neff seeking his freedom, having served the minimum seven years of a 7-to-35-year sentence.
 He was credited with good behavior, which included entertaining the guards and fellow prisoners.
 He also appealed for mercy to Neff's known religious beliefs.
 It was a testament to his persuasive powers, as Neff had run for governor on a pledge not to issue pardons (most Southern judicial systems had no provision for approving parole from prison).
 After meeting Ledbetter in 1924, Neff returned to the prison several times after he was incarcerated again.
 He brought guests to the prison on Sunday picnics to hear Ledbetter perform.

 In 1930, Ledbetter was sentenced to Louisiana State Penitentiary (nicknamed "Angola") after a summary trial for attempted homicide for stabbing a man in a fight.
 In 1939, Ledbetter served his final jail term for assault after stabbing a man in a fight in Manhattan.